uclaacm/react-native-course/04-intro-to-js/README.md

 All together, this line is saying:
 `Get the element whose ID is 'num', and make the stuff inside of its tags equal to the number of times we've clicked our button element`

-All we need to do now is make a new element, with the ID 'num', to display how many times we've clicked our button element.